minetest/minetest/doc/lua_api.md

       rotation is performed around this vector.
     * `rotation` is in quarter-turns, always right-handed around the chosen vector (see https://en.wikipedia.org/wiki/Right-hand_rule#Rotations).
-Basically, if ones places the right hand so that its thumb points outwards from the specified face, the curled fingers then describe this rotation.
+Basically, if ones places the right hand so that its thumb is pointing in the direction of the specified vector, the curled fingers then describe this rotation.
 * `minetest.dir_to_wallmounted(dir)`
     * Convert a vector to a wallmounted value, used for `paramtype2="wallmounted"`.